-As of 2014, 14 states have enacted tax credit-funded scholarship programs, with half of these states enacting their programs in just the past three years.
-Tax credit-funded scholarship programs now pay tuition for approximately 190,000 students.
-The 14 states that currently have tax credit funded scholarship programs are: AL, AZ, FL, GA, IA, IN, KS, LA, NH, OK, PA, RI, SC, VA.
-The School Choice Today: Education Tax Credit Scholarships Ranking & Scorecard 2014 provides an in-depth analysis and state-by-state comparison of the 14 tax credit-funded scholarship programs currently in existence.
+As of 2015, 16 states have enacted education tax credit scholarship programs, with half of these states enacting their programs in just the past three years.
+Tax credit scholarships programs are helping approximately 200,000 students enroll in the private school of their choice.
+The 16 states that currently have tax credit funded scholarship programs are: AL, AZ, FL, GA, IA, IN, KS, LA, MT, NH, NV, OK, PA, RI, SC, VA.
+The School Choice Today: Education Tax Credit Laws Across the States Ranking and Scorecard 2015 provides analysis and state-by-state comparisons of the 16 tax credit programs currently in existence in order to serve as a roadmap for lawmakers, parents, and advocates looking to bring about substantive and lasting change and foster a marketplace where parents have the power to make choices among excellent options.

 The following are answers to frequently asked questions (FAQs) regarding tuition tax credit and tax deduction programs.
 The answers to these FAQs are intended to provide only an introductory overview of key issues.